scicolabs/data-science-ml/Jupyter.md

 `git clone https://github.com/dmlc/mxnet-notebooks`

-This will create a new folder 'mxnet-notebooks' on your Jupyter instance.
+This will create a new folder **mxnet-notebooks** on your Jupyter instance.

 Now we want to explore some of the notebooks.
 Browse to: